Climate and Supply Engineering

 At VIA, we have a lot of different associations, which you are more than welcome to join.
 We have both social, academic, and political associations, or you can join the social life at Friday bars, parties or by playing board games in the afternoon.
 Learn more about activities on and off campus here.

-In addition to social activities, we also help students wanting to start their own business in VIA Student Incubator, as well as career counselling in the Career Service Centre.
+In addition to social activities, we also help students wanting to start their own business in VIA Student Incubator, as well as career counselling in the Career Centre.

 Campus Horsens has an international student environment with students from all over the world.